akaysh/akaysh.github.io/_posts/2018-09-28-Linear Regression with Julia.md

 ### Linear Regression with multiple variables

-Here the data is house price based on size and number of bedrooms
+Here the data is house price based on size and number of bedrooms.

+You can get the data [here](https://github.com/akaysh/MLWithJulia/blob/master/Example_one/ex1data2.txt).

 ```julia